Go Back

 • Serve the pull-apart bread immediately while warm.

-• Leftovers can be wrapped in plastic and store at room temperature for 1-2 days.
+• Leftovers can be wrapped in plastic and stored in the fridge for 1 to 2 days.

 Notes